hoangsvit/eplus.dev/cmfij8ggp000402kz328kau1h.md

 You should notice that only the **productcatalogservice** is configured.
 The other services are unchanged.

-5. Return to the Deployment detail page (**Navigation menu** &gt; **Kubernetes Engine** &gt; **Workloads** &gt; **productcatalogservice**), and wait until the pod runs successfully.
+5. Return to the Deployment detail page (**Navigation menu** > **Kubernetes Engine** > **Workloads** > **productcatalogservice**), and wait until the pod runs successfully.
 Wait 2-3 minutes or until you can confirm it stops crashing.

 ![The Deployment details page displaying the highlighted Active revisions section](https://cdn.qwiklabs.com/lVA7aZKviZQLRRohVWGYfoxpeHqNKWmUfCtsw7q4mRU%3D align="left")

 6. If you click the **Container logs** link again, note that the repeating `successfully parsing the catalog json` messages are gone:

 ![The Query builder page](https://cdn.qwiklabs.com/7q2qoOrROw5OhuDhgQPEHGHZ%2FXeSw2E11oyAEXdUgVs%3D align="left")

 7. If you go back to the webapp URL and click the products on the home page, it's also much more responsive and you shouldn't encounter any HTTP errors.

 8. Go back to the load generator, click the **Reset Stats** button in the top right.
 The failure percentage is reset and you should not see it increasing anymore.

 ![The failure percentage displaying 0 percent](https://cdn.qwiklabs.com/BGsaWaM%2BnKrfmTi2SqszNDlvOrWhXjLOfXcVM0hRfBQ%3D align="left")

 All these checks indicate that the issue is fixed.
 If you are still seeing the 500-error, wait another couple of minutes and try clicking on a product again.

----
+* * *

 ## Solution of Lab